 - Have a robust schedule.
-Numbers and reports must be complete, correct and explained in time for sign-off meetings

-- Identify bottlenecks and fix or reschedule
+Numbers and reports must be complete, correct and explained in time for sign-off meetings - Identify bottlenecks and fix or reschedule

-- Solvency II is not a stand alone process

-Pillar 1

-Other metrics, e.g. IFRS

 Avoid re-runs by understanding full run list and improving model and table set-up process.